KeithKrenek/aurum-agent-mini-demo/assistant_instructions.md

 # Brand Elements Discovery

 ## Core Brand Essence
-[3-4 sentences summarizing the brand's purpose and driving forces.
-Highlight the immediate, practical essence that users can articulate, such as in an elevator pitch or mission statement.]
+[3-6 sentences summarizing the brand's purpose and driving forces.
+Highlight the immediate, practical essence that users can articulate, such as in an elevator pitch or mission statement.
+Reference their actual words and examples to show deep understanding.]

 ## Foundational Principles
 - **Principle 1**: [Describe the first principle with a concrete example from responses.]